 It is increasingly difficult to find responsible lasting homes for the hundreds of animals given to us each week - regardless of how healthy or cute your pet might be.

 Fort Wayne has options for low-cost spay or neuter surgeries and spay neuter financial assistance.
 Many animal behavior problems can be greatly reduced by having this affordable surgery.
 Dogs and cats that have not been spayed or neutered often urinate inside the home as a marking behavior, and they may escape to find a mate.
 They are also more likely to display aggressive behaviors.
-Ask us about SNAP, the Spay Neuter Assistance Program for Allen County residents or call the Low Cost Spay Neuter Clinic in Fort Wayne at 260-424-5982.
+Ask us about SNAP, the Spay Neuter Assistance Program for Fort Wayne CITY residents only, or call H.O.P.E. for Animals in Fort Wayne at 260-420-SPAY (7729).
 This surgery is the best choice for any dog or cat.

 Have you taken your pet to the veterinarian for a check-up, for vaccinations, and to discuss your pet's behavior issues?
 There are many affordable options for improving the health and behavior of any pet.
 A consultation with a veterinarian may be the first step in helping you keep your pet.